 Format

-#> # A labelled, multiplex, undirected network with 4 nodes and 7 ties
+#> # A labelled, undirected network of 4 nodes and 7 ties

 #> # A tibble: 4 x 3